Wests Tigers: Coach Benji Marshall 2024–present

 In the 2025 NRL season, Wests Tigers finished 13th on the table after recording nine wins for the year, their most wins in a season since 2019.

+In the 2026 NRL season, Wests finished in a disappointing 15th place on the table.
+In the early rounds of the year, Wests sat second on the table after round 8 but the club capitulated in the second half of the season winning only three games.
+At one stage the club was on an eight game losing streak.
+The Wests Tigers were also rocked by the mid-season announcement that star recruit Jarome Luai would be leaving his contract early to join the new PNG side in 2028.
+There was also drama towards the back end of the season with Adam Doueihi refusing to play for the club after being played out of position.

 New sponsors

 Brydens Lawyers shirt and major club sponsorship expired at the end of season 2024, and the club revealed a new shirt sponsorship with Pepper Money, marking a further achievement of the largest sponsor deal in the clubs history.
 Real estate construction development company Pama also increased their sponsorship becoming the new sternum shirt sponsor for a 3-year term.

-New Directors
+New directors

 Following on from the full club review, three new independent directors were appointed by the club: Charlie Viola (former partner at Pitcher Partners), Michelle McDowell (former MD of Allied Express) and Annabelle Williams OAM PLY (lawyer and former Paralympic gold medallist).